Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

 If $\h$ is reducible, then the sum $\h+\h^\perp$ is also a reducible subalgebra of $\g$.
 If we make the additional assumption that $[\h^\perp,\h^\perp]\subset\h$, then the subgroup $HH^\perp$ together with the map

-gives another type of reduction level of $G$, which coincides with that of Proposition \ref{plevels} when $\h^\perp\subset \h$.
+gives another type of reduction level of $G$, which coincides with that of Lemma \ref{plevels} when $\h^\perp$ is contained in $\h$.
 Parabolic subalgebras of a complex reductive Lie algebra, their commutator subalgebras, and maximal nilpotent subalgebras are all examples of reducible subalgebras satisfying this additional condition.